What is Asian Handicap betting?

 Why is it called 'Asian' handicap?

-It's called 'Asian' handicap because this form of betting originated in Indonesia and is popular across Asia.
+It's called 'Asian' handicap because this form of betting originated in Indonesia and is especially popular across Asia.

 Apply this to betting